LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

     - <span style="color:red">Goblin fight</span>
         - We take the last goblin and tie him up, so we can ask it about Gundren and Sildar
         - The Goblin points us in a direction, and *we Short Rest* before going there
-- We go in the direction, towards Cragmaw Cave, leaving Korvac behind
+- We go in the direction, towards Cragmaw Cave, leaving Korvak behind

 ## Cragmaw Cave
 - We see remnants of a cart, deducing that Gundren and Sildar were here